ream88/mongoid-paranoia/README.md

 # mongoid-paranoia

+<span style="color: red">Important:</span> This gem is an extraction of [Mongoid::Paranoia](http://mongoid.org/en/mongoid/docs/extras.html#paranoia) from the official [mongoid](http://mongoid.org) gem.
+Since Mongoid::Paranoia will be removed in the upcoming `4.0.0` release of mongoid, this gem re-enables the functionality of paranoid documents.

+Please sumbit **only bug and security fixes**.
+Neighter I will accept new features nor changes to exiting APIs.
+Please consider forking the project if you want new features to appear! :)

+---

 There may be times when you don't want documents to actually get deleted from the database, but "flagged" as deleted.
 Mongoid provides a Paranoia module to give you just that.

 ## Installation